Early life of David Lynch: Short films

 Lynch lived for several years in Philadelphia while studying fine art.

 Lynch's experiments with moving sculptures led to his interest in the medium of motion picture film.
-In 1966, with the help of Fisk, Lynch animated a one-minute short feature called Six Figures Getting Sick; the project cost $200 and was filmed with a sixteen millimeter camera.
+In 1966, with the help of Fisk, Lynch animated a one-minute short feature called Six Men Getting Sick (Six Times); the project cost $200 and was filmed with a sixteen millimeter camera.
 The sculpture-motion picture was a simple animated loop of several figures growing increasingly nauseous before vomiting down the screen.
 This loop was repeated several times and accompanied by the sound of an air-raid siren; however, it was projected onto a cast of Lynch's head in order to distort the footage further.

 After Six Figures Getting Sick was completed, one of Lynch's classmates, H. Barton Wasserman, offered to pay $1000 for a similar motion picture to be made for an art installation in his home.
 Lynch purchased a clockwork Bolex movie camera, and began to teach himself cinematography.
 Lynch worked on the commissioned motion picture over the next two months, crafting a mix of live action and animation in a split-screen format.
 However, when the film was developed, an error along the way had rendered it indistinguishable and unusable.
 Wasserman allowed Lynch to keep the remainder of the budget, which he used to fund the production of a new motion picture project, The Alphabet.

 Similarly to Wasserman's unfinished commission, 1968's The Alphabet was composed of both live action and animation.
 The abstract 16mm movie was inspired by an experience related by Lynch's wife Peggy, who had once seen her niece reciting the alphabet in her sleep while suffering from a nightmare.
 Peggy was the sole live action actor in the film, which depicted in animation the nightmares of a young girl.
 The film displays several elements that would continue throughout Lynch's oeuvre, including the use of meticulous sound design to convey unease.
 The sound of his infant daughter crying was recorded on a faulty cassette recorder and included in the film's soundtrack; the malfunctioning of the recorder not only lent the sound a desirably distorted quality but allowed Lynch to return it to where he had purchased it from upon finishing the film.